Health Sciences - Fitness Wellness, Bachelor of Science

 *FW 408: Students must sign-up, pay-for, and take a nationally accredited certification; ACSM Certified Exercise Physiologist (EP-C).
 (Please Note: a department approved CPR/First Aid course is required prior to taking this course.
 The student must locate, take and obtain verification of current certification to be cleared for internship/fieldwork.)
 In addition, students choosing to double major in Fitness Wellness and Physical Education may substitute PE 495C for the HS 408 Internship course.

-CHM 151 is not required for this degree, but is a prerequisite for BIO 338 which is required for this degree.
+BIO 181 and CHM 151 are not required for this degree, but are prerequisites for other courses which are required for this degree.
 (You may be able to count these prerequisites toward your liberal studies or general elective credit).